jpesce/shite/source/notes/git-hooks.md

 ## What are git hooks?

-Git hooks are scripts that automatically run commands such as convenient sanity checks before (or after) you make changes to a repository.
-For example, you can automatically run stuff like tests, lint checks, automatic formatting and other goodies that help you not push crappy code to the project.
+Git hooks are scripts that automatically run before (or after) you make changes to a repository.
+For example, you can automatically run tests, lint checks, automatic formatting and other niceties that help you push better code to the project.

-There are third party libraries you could use to deal with them, but managing them natively is not hard, which means one less dependency in your life.
-And _everyone_ loves less dependencies.

 ## How hooks work